herlambangalief/profile_sfp/README.md

 ## Installation ##
  1.extract if you use compressed format like ZIP or RAR
  2.import database at db file name company.sql
+ 3.change file koneksi.php at /private/company/admin
- 3.run your local server
+ 4.run your local server
- 4.open browser and run localhost
+ 5.open browser and run localhost
  5.admin page was at /private/company/admin

 ## Whats included ##